People Are Making Jokes About The Release Of The Secret Republican Memo

-President Trump made the decision on Friday afternoon to declassify the much-talked-about Republican memo on the Russia investigation.
+President Trump made the decision Friday afternoon to declassify the much-talked-about Republican memo on the Russia investigation.

-The four-page letter, which was written under the direction of Republican Rep. Devin Nunes, states that top officials of the FBI and the Justice Department approved measures to surveil Carter Page, a former foreign policy adviser to the Trump campaign, while relying on information from British MI6 intelligence official Christopher Steele — the man behind the Russia-Trump dossier.
+The four-page letter, which was written under the direction of Republican Rep. Devin Nunes, states that top officials of the FBI and the Justice Department approved measures to surveil Carter Page, a former foreign policy adviser to the Trump campaign, while relying on information from British MI6 intelligence official Christopher Steele — the man behind the Trump-Russia dossier.

 Although The Memo was heavily anticipated among many on the right, Democrats and security officials have long called it a selective and politicized look at intelligence reports that shouldn't be released.